Vikasyadav068/Technohacks_assignments_java_development/README.md

-This is the Technohacs Java Development Internship Assigned Tasks.
+This is the Technohacks Java Development Internship Assigned Tasks.
 Tasks 1 - 9